jonathan-pepino-schaefer/jonny-guitar1000/README.md

 ### Hi, I'm Jonathan Schäfer.
-Currently I'm studying computer science at the university of Stuttgart in Germany.
+Currently I'm studying computer science at the University of Stuttgart in Germany.

 I enjoy thinking and reasoning, working and tinkering with my linux machine and writing good styled code.